 What is the role of the independent monitor?

-The consent decree will set out a detailed plan for reforms that must be implemented by the City of Chicago and CPD.
+The consent decree sets out a detailed plan for reforms that must be implemented by the City of Chicago and CPD.
 The federal court ultimately determines whether the City and CPD are following the requirements of the consent decree.
-To assist the federal judge in evaluating the City’s and CPD’s actions and progress in implementing reforms, the consent decree will require the selection and appointment by the court of an independent monitor.
+To assist the federal judge in evaluating the City’s and CPD’s actions and progress in implementing reforms, the consent decree requires the selection and appointment by the court of an independent monitor.

 The independent monitor—who generally heads a team of qualified personnel from different backgrounds, including law, civil rights and policing—will evaluate and issue public reports on whether the City and CPD are meeting the requirements of the consent decree.
-The independent monitor’s assessment of CPD’s progress will be informed, in part, by outreach with the community.
-For additional background on the role of an independent monitor, see pages 21-23 of this Department of Justice’s police reform report.
+The independent monitor’s assessment of CPD’s progress will be informed, in part, by outreach and engagement with the community.

 How and when will the independent monitor be selected?

-The independent monitor selection process will involve seeking applications from policing experts from around the country.
+The independent monitor selection process involves seeking applications from policing experts from around the country.
+To review the independent monitor Request for Proposals, click here.
 The applications will likely be submitted by teams of experts, which may include current or former law enforcement officers, academics, policy analysts, lawyers and community outreach specialists.
 The federal judge will have final approval of any team of individuals put in place to independently monitor the implementation of the consent decree.

 How long will the consent decree last once it is approved?